-Your advancement in the Ph.D. program is contingent on achieving a grade of "Pass" or higher on the exam as a whole.
-Students who receive a grade of "Low pass" on their exam will be awarded a Masters of Arts in Anthropology, but will not be admitted into the Ph.D. program.
+Your advancement in the PhD program is contingent on achieving a grade of "Pass" or higher on the exam as a whole.
+Students who receive a grade of "Low pass" on their exam will be awarded a Masters of Arts in Anthropology, but will not be admitted into the PhD program.
 Students who fail the exam will not receive any degree and will not be allowed to continue in the program.
 Students will not be allowed to retake the examination, either in part or in whole.

 Note: Failure to take this exam at the specified time can result in dismissal from the program.
-Only serious extenuating circumstances will be considered as a reason for postponement, and these must be presented in the form of a well-documented petition to the Director of Graduate Studies, and be approved by a majority of the anthropology faculty.
+Only serious extenuating circumstances will be considered as a reason for postponement, and these must be presented in the form of a well-documented petition to be approved by a majority of the anthropology faculty.
 No written exam will be given during the summer.